 An old film roll camera, be it Kodak or Yashica or a toy camera (Hard to find!) which had images of monuments or actors/actresses would work.

 Disassemble the camera you have found and take out the small lens from it carefully.
 Opening a film roll camera is difficult if you are not an expert, you may get an electric shock because of the capacitor, reach out to an expert for help.

 Once you got the lens, fix it on the camera of your mobile phone with tape.
 Start your camera and start shooting.
 Use Adobe Photoshop or Adobe Lightroom to process your image.

-Look for patterns, shapes and texture.
-If you’re shooting in your room and its dark, try using a flash light or a table lamp.
+Look for patterns, shapes, and texture.
+If you’re shooting in your room and it is dark, try using a flashlight or a table lamp.
 See other photographers work to get inspired but don’t mimic.
 When shooting insects, do not touch them, move them or disturb them in any manner, shoot them naturally.
 If you get any glue residue on your phone because of the tape, clean it with cotton and isopropyl (any deodorant will also work), apply the liquid on cotton instead of the phone directly, never ever apply it on the lens.
 If you are experiencing shaky or blurry image because of any kind of movement of your hand, rest it on something before clicking the image.

 All the best!